 \section{Conclusion}

-We propose a novel way to improve text representations by including LLM-generated pseudo-labels to texts, which also provides human-readable insights.
-Our method does not rely on the impractical assumption of knowing the number of clusters $K$, requires no labels, and works with smaller LLMs.
-The results show that our approach achieves performance comparable to or better than SOTA methods.
-This indicates that our method is a practical alternative for low-resource scenarios.
-One opportunity for future is search is that our approach only focuses on short text clustering.
-For longer texts, the method may exceed the token limit and require more time for LLM inference.
-In the future, we plan to explore how it can be adapted for longer texts.
+We propose a novel method, LUMI, to improve text representations for short-text clustering using multiple pseudo-labels as guidance.
+LUMI does not rely on the impractical assumption of knowing the number of clusters $K$ and requires no labeled data to refine embeddings.
+We provide a theoretical analysis to explain why using multiple pseudo-labels improves performance.
+Our results show that LUMI overall outperform than SOTA methods across different LLMs and embedders.
+This indicates that our method is an effective training-free approach for unsupervised intent clustering.
+In the future, we plan to explore how our approach can be further improved on finer-grained datasets such as Bank77.